andizq/discminer/README.md

 </div>

-### Features

 - Model channel maps from molecular line observations of discs by fitting intensity and rotation velocity simultaneously.
+- Quantify deviations from Keplerian rotation and understand their relationship to fluctuations in intensities and line widths.
+- Customise model parameterisations as function of the 3D disc coordinates (azimuthal asymmetries are possible!) easily.
-- Supports different prescriptions for the disc rotation velocity: Keplerian (2D or 3D) + pressure support + self-gravity.
+- Employ different prescriptions for the disc rotation velocity if needed: Keplerian (2D or 3D) + pressure support + self-gravity.
-- Upper and lower emitting surfaces of your disc can be modelled independently.
+- Model upper and lower emitting surfaces of the disc simultaneously.
-- Easy customisation of model parameterisations as function of the 3D disc coordinates (azimuthal asymmetries are possible!).
-- Can use external emitting surfaces obtained with e.g. the geometrical method of Pinte et al. 2018.
+- Can use irregular emitting surfaces obtained with external, non-parametric methods.
-- Provides analysis tools to study the gas disc physical structure and kinematics.
+- Analyse the disc physical structure and dynamics using built-in tools.

-### Mining tools
+### Mining, analysis and visualisation tools

+#### rail

+- Extract azimuthal and radial profiles of intensity, line width and velocity from moment maps.
+- Compute rotation curves and decompose the three-dimensional velocity field of the disc.
+- Reveal large-scale substructures and investigate coherence of observable signatures.

 #### pick

-Reveal small scale fluctuations in the disc, possibly related to the presence of planets.

-#### hammer (in prep)

-Reveal large scale substructures; compute residual maps from line profile properties and investigate coherence of signatures.
+- Quantify small-scale fluctuations in the disc.
+- Reveal localised velocity perturbations and/or sites of enhanced velocity dispersion.

+#### moment maps

+- Compute moment maps.
+Available kernels: Gaussian, bell, doubleGaussian, doubleBell.
+- Output moments include **peak intensity**, **line width** and **centroid velocity**.

-#### rail
+#### channel maps

-Compute azimuthal or radial averages from intensity or kinematical observables.
+- Visualise model/data channels, and extract spectra interactively.

-#### cart
+#### disc geometry

-Stores model attributes and their default prescriptions.
+- Use sky or disc [Cartesian or polar] projections interchangeably.
+- Overlay the geometric structure of the disc on moment and channel maps easily.

 ## Installation